Kidnapping suspect’s rosary tattoo led to man named Jesus: police - NewsBreak

 Police pulled video from the convenience stores, noting the suspect had tattoos on both of his hands.

-A week later, a sergeant reported a member of his patrol squad had found a Facebook page for Colmenares.4-week-old dies after father put alcohol in baby bottle
+A week later, a sergeant reported a member of his patrol squad had found a Facebook page for Colmenares.PA fugitive who fought with NYPD officers charged: police

 “In the pictures, Jesus has some distinctive tattoos,” police wrote in an arrest report.
 “On his right hand, he has [a] rosary bead neckless with cross tattooed.”